 storage class.
 This means that when an object is transitioned to

-Nearline Storage or Coldline Storage using the
+Nearline Storage, Coldline Storage, or Archive Storage using the

-feature, any subsequent early deletion and associated charges are
+SetStorageClass feature, any subsequent early deletion and

-the storage class changed.
+regardless of when the storage class changed.

 For example, say you upload an object as Standard Storage, and 20 days later your lifecycle configuration changes the storage class of the object to Nearline Storage.
 If you then delete the object immediately, there is a 10-day early deletion charge, since the object existed for 20 days.
 If you delete the object 10 days after changing its storage class to Nearline Storage, there is no early deletion charge, since the object existed for 30 days.